Table of Contents

-- Itching phenomena, that leads to excessive scratching, unsightly sores, and scarring.
+- Itching phenomena, that lead to excessive scratching, unsightly sores, and scarring

 Because of the dangers and harmful consequences of using meth, many meth users seek treatment.
 However, because meth is so addictive—and leads to the development of significant physiological dependence—treatment, and the period of abstinence that it entails, will often immediately usher in a potentially intense withdrawal syndrome, complete with troubling symptoms such as anxiety, depression, fatigue, symptoms of psychosis, and intense drug cravings.

 The sheer level of discomfort that accompanies acute stimulant withdrawal frequently leads former meth users to relapse.
 A lot of times the reuse is due to the need to relieve symptoms of withdrawal.
-It’s the same as with alcoholism.
-Where someone going through withdrawal may take a drinking to steady their hands form shaking or stop the sweats or ease the pain.
+It’s the same as alcoholism.
+Where someone going through withdrawal may take drinking to steady their hands from shaking or stop the sweats or ease the pain.